Torrie Lewis

-Torrie Lewis (born 8 January 2005) is an Australian track and field athlete who competes as a sprinter.
-She has won Australian national titles over 100m and 200m.
-In September 2025, she set a new Australian 100m national record of 11.08 seconds.
+Torrie Lewis (born 8 January 2005) is an Australian sprinter.
+She is the Australian national record holder over 60 metres and 100 metres.
+She has won Australian national titles over 100 metres and 200 metres and ran 10.99 seconds to win the 100 m bronze medal at the 2026 Commonwealth Games.

 Early life

-Lewis was born in Nottingham, England to a father of Jamaican and Indian descent and a mother of Scottish descent.
+Lewis was born in Nottingham, England, to a father of Jamaican and Indian descent and a mother of Scottish descent.
 At the age of six she moved to Australia and was a promising gymnast in her early years in Newcastle, New South Wales, before turning her full attention to the track.
 She later moved to Brisbane, Queensland where she attended St Peters Lutheran College.

 Career

 Lewis ran 11.33 seconds for the 100m aged 16 years-old which placed her as the third fastest U18 women in the world, behind only Tina Clayton of Jamaica and American Shawnti Jackson.

 In April 2023, aged 18 years, she won the 100m and 200m sprint double at the Australian national athletics championships.